luzpm1102/react-code-challenge/README.md

 1. **FORK** this repo, **DO NOT** clone it
 2. Once you forked it, before to start change the `author` within the `package.json` file and add your name
+3. Install the dependencies, run the `dev` script and go to: `http://localhost:5173/`
-3. To start the challenge perform the first commit with the `author` change
+4. To start the challenge perform the first commit with the `author` change
 >
 > We will consider this commit as the start of the test, you will have 120 min to complete this challenge.
 >We will only consider the commits you make that are within the 120 min range, you will have only 8 minutes of margin (because of the time it may take to make the commits).
-4. Please, **DO NOT** use github copilot for this challenge, yes I know we use it daily but for this test, we want to evaluate your skills.
+5. Please, **DO NOT** use github copilot for this challenge, yes I know we use it daily but for this test, we want to evaluate your skills.

 ---